Warhammer 40k Orks army guide 2023

 Warhammer 40k 10th edition Orks Waaagh! army rule by Games Workshop

-The first Orks Detachment is also simple and brutal in equal measure: according to the article, the Waaagh!
+The first Orks Detachment is also simple and brutal in equal measure: the Waaagh!
 Tribe grants your Orks the Sustained Hits 1 weapon ability on melee attacks.
 This means that critical hits in melee will generate an additional hit.

 Warhammer 40k 10th edition Orks Waaagh!
 Tribe Detachment rules by Games Workshop

-Ork society is split into roving warbands under the leadership of Warbosses, but these are united by the Clan Kulturs.
-Each Kultur provides different army-wide buffs to all your models, plus unique Relics and Warlord Traits.
-Goffs want to smash stuff in close combat, Evil Sunz are obsessed with speed, the show-off Freebooterz are about one-upmanship, and more.
+Ork society is split into roving warbands under the leadership of Warbosses, but these are united by the Clan Kulturs; Goffs want to smash stuff in close combat, Evil Sunz are obsessed with speed, the show-off Freebooterz are about one-upmanship, and more.

 Warhammer 40k orks army guide - Photo by Warbringer showing a Deffskulls Orks Kustom Boosta Blasta model